Affiliated Academic Staff

 David Livingstone has research interests in the comparative reception of Darwinism and in the historical relations between science and religion.
 He has published on the Canadian encounter with evolution in the latter part of the nineteenth century.
 He has worked in particular on the scientific thinking of John William Dawson (Principal of McGill University, 1855-1893) and Daniel Wilson (President of the University of Toronto, 1880-1892); on the impact of Scottish philosophy in Canada; and on debates over Darwin at Knox College during the decades around 1900.

-Debbie Lisle is a Reader in International Relations in the School of Politics, International Studies and Philosophy.
-She has expertise are in Critical International Relations with a focus on the intersections between security, technology, mobility, materiality, visuality and culture.
+Debbie Lisle is a Professor in International Relations in the School of History, Anthropology, Philosophy and Politics.
+She has expertise in Critical International Relations with a focus on the intersections between security, technology, mobility, materiality, visuality and culture.
 Her work examines how dominant accounts of global politics are constituted and reproduced in the cultural realm through visual and narrative forms (e.g. photography, museums, novels, films).
-I am currently taking that knowledge and examining the conjunction of science, security and materiality at key European border sites.
-She did my undergraduate in Political Science at McGill University, and then her MA in Political Science at the University of Victoria.
+She is currently taking that knowledge and examining the conjunction of science, security and materiality at key European border sites.
+She did her undergraduate degree in Political Science at McGill University, and then her MA in Political Science at the University of Victoria.
 She has research links with colleagues at the University of Ottawa, University of Victoria, University of York, University of Toronto, McMaster University and Acadia University.

 Dr Niall Majury (Director)